Zeju1997/oft/README.md

 ## To-Do

-- [x] Code for running controllable generation (ControlNet similar tasks)
+- [x] Code for running controllable generation (ControlNet-like tasks)
-- [x] Code for running subject-driven generation (Dreambooth similar tasks)
+- [] Code for running subject-driven generation (Dreambooth-like tasks)
+- [] Readme

+We expect the first version of our code will be released on 23rd June.
+Thanks!

 <!--
 ## Getting Started